The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 As a rule, the vast majority of computer problems when working with Windows appear due to the fault of the users themselves due to inept use computer devices or programs.

-However, having certain skills in working with a PC, a person becomes much more comfortable and easier to resolve any problems that arise.
-And later such cases when absolutely no idea what to do, If windows error boot manager appears again and again, it becomes much smaller.
+However, having certain skills in working at a PC, a person becomes much more comfortable and easier to resolve any problems that arise.
+And subsequently such cases when absolutely no idea what to do, If windows error boot manager appears again and again, becoming much smaller.

 The message BOOTMGR is missing appeared on the monitor screen.
 What to do?
-Windows XP or Windows 8, 10 OS version - A computer user with any version of the Windows operating system may encounter this error.
-It is related directly to the Windows bootloader itself.
+Windows XP or Windows 8, 10 OS version - a computer user with any version of the Windows operating system may encounter this error.
+It is connected directly to the Windows boot loader itself.

-The Windows bootloader is a program responsible for launching various utilities at the same time as the operating system is turned on.
-But due to some system failure, the BIOS (BIOS) cannot find this bootloader when trying to turn on the OS and writes a message on the screen about it.
+The Windows boot loader is a program responsible for launching various kinds of utilities simultaneously with turning on the operating system.
+But due to some kind of system failure, the BIOS cannot find this bootloader when trying to turn on the OS and writes a message about this on the screen.

-There are several reasons that can cause the error to appear:
+There are several reasons that can lead to the error:

-1. Incorrect settings in the BIOS of the device.
-For example, when a user who is poorly versed in technology, who does not have the proper set of knowledge and skills, decided to randomly change the settings in the BIOS system personal computer or, for example, a laptop.
+1. Incorrect settings in the device BIOS.
+For example, when a user who is poorly versed in technology and does not have the proper set of knowledge and skills decides to randomly change the settings in the BIOS system personal computer or, for example, a laptop.

-2. Frequent improper shutdown of the computer.
-For example, if the device is constantly turned off directly from the outlet when it is still working.
+2. Frequent incorrect shutdown of the computer.
+For example, if the device is constantly turned off directly from the outlet while it is still working.

-3. Too frequent cleaning of the PC from unnecessary garbage, that is, temporary files and cache.
-For example, we can cite the case when, due to inexperience, the user accidentally deleted some system file in order to save space, considering it unnecessary.
+3. Too frequent cleaning of the PC from excess garbage, that is, temporary files and cache.
+For example, we can cite a case where, due to inexperience, a user accidentally deleted some system file for the sake of saving space, considering it unnecessary.

 4. A serious system virus that has penetrated a device that does not have high-quality antivirus program.
-A virus can also appear on a computer if the user has not updated anti-virus databases for a long time.
+A virus can also appear on a computer when the user has not updated the anti-virus database for a long time.

-5. Most serious reason the occurrence of an error is a physical damage to the hard disk.
-This can happen when the computer is carelessly carried somewhere or in cases of physical impact on the device, for example, strong shaking or something like that.
-In such situation HDD computer can be severely damaged and become unusable.
+5. Most serious reason The occurrence of an error means physical damage to the hard drive.
+This can happen when you carelessly carry the computer somewhere or in cases of physical impact on the device, for example, strong shaking or something similar.
+In such a situation hard drive The computer may be seriously damaged and become unusable.
 To resume work on such a PC, you will need to repair or replace the hard drive with a new one.

-If the PC user roughly imagines the reason that could provoke the appearance of an error, then this will greatly simplify the task of eliminating it.
-To understand what to do if bootmgr is missing error in windows 7 or any other version of the OS appears regularly, it is important to make sure that the hard drive of the device has not been subjected to rough physical impact.
-Otherwise, you should take the hard drive of the device for repair or even completely replace it.
+If the PC user has a rough idea of the reason that could have caused the error, this will significantly simplify the task of eliminating it.
+To understand what to do, if bootmgr is missing error in Windows 7 or any other OS version appears regularly, it is important to make sure that the device’s hard drive has not been subjected to rough physical impact.
+Otherwise, you should take the device's hard drive for repair or even replace it completely.

-For other situations, when the user is sure that with hard drive okay, other methods of solving the problem will do.
+For other situations, when the user is sure that hard drive everything is in order, other methods of solving the problem will do.

-Most advanced PC users will advise first of all to go into the BIOS of the device.
-It is possible that the cause of the constant occurrence of the error is an incorrectly selected boot disk.
-The system can boot Windows OS only from the drive on which the operating system is installed.
-But if the CD-ROM of the computer is selected as the boot device, and there is no disk with Windows OS in the PC, then the device will not be able to start downloading.
+Most advanced PC users will advise you to first go into the device BIOS.
+It is quite possible that the cause of the persistent error is an incorrectly selected boot disk.
+The system can boot Windows OS only from the disk on which the operating system is installed.
+But if the computer’s CD-ROM is selected as the boot device, and there is no disk with Windows OS in the PC, then the device will not be able to start booting.

-First of all, going into the BIOS (in some cases it is called EFI / UEFI) of the computer, make sure that in the section called Andanced BIOS Features, in the First Boot Device and similar items, those devices where the operating system is available are selected.
+First of all, by going into the BIOS (in some cases it is called EFI/UEFI) of the computer, make sure that in the section called Andanced BIOS Features, in the First Boot Device and similar items, those devices with an operating system are selected.

-Most often, in the section called First Boot Device, most users select Hard Disk, and in the Second Boot Device section, CD-ROM.
-When you select these settings, the computer first of all will try to load operating system from a connected internal hard disk, and secondarily - through a disk inserted into the drive.
+Most often, in the section called First Boot Device, most users select the Hard Disk item, and in the Second Boot Device section - CD-ROM.
+When you select these settings, the computer will first try to load operating system from the connected internal hard drive, and secondly - through the disk inserted into the drive.

-Please note: if your OS is on a flash drive or USB hard drive and you want to boot it, then this means that you should select the flash drive or USB device as the first startup device (i.e. in the First Boot Device section), not hard disk.
+Please note: if your OS is located on a flash drive or USB hard drive and you want to boot it, this means that you should select a flash drive or USB device as the first startup device (i.e. in the First Boot Device section), not Hard Disk.

-In addition, a system crash that causes the BOOTMGR error to appear endlessly after itself can occur after connecting a bootable USB flash drive to the computer.
-It is likely that the PC will try to launch the OS from it, and you have long removed the flash drive from the device or erased data containing bootable components from the flash drive.
+In addition, a system failure that causes the BOOTMGR error to appear endlessly can occur after connecting a bootable USB flash drive to the computer.
+It is likely that the PC will try to launch the OS from it, and you have long removed the flash drive from the device or erased the data containing boot components from the flash drive.

 System Restore

-Another method that can help troubleshoot BOOTMGR error and similar ones, for example, when the sign appears missing MBR Helper, Invalid Partition Table, NTLDR is missing or BOOTMGR is compressed, is to launch a tool to restore the Windows system to its previous state.
+Another method that can help resolve the problem associated with the BOOTMGR error, as well as similar ones, for example, when the inscription appears missing MBR Helper, Invalid Partition Table, NTLDR is missing or BOOTMGR is compressed, is a launch tool to restore the Windows system to its previous state.
 Many modern computers have a convenient recovery mechanism - rolling back the system state to its working mode.

-To start using the built-in System Restore utility, you should restart your computer and press the F8 key on your keyboard at startup.
-E if everything is done correctly and a recovery utility is built into your device, a unique menu will appear.
-Moving through its points, you must select the line called "Computer Troubleshooting", and then press the Enter key.
+To start using the built-in System Restore utility, you must restart your computer and press the F8 key on your keyboard at startup.
+E if everything is done correctly and your device has a built-in recovery utility, a unique menu will appear.
+Moving through its items, you need to select the line called “Troubleshooting computer problems”, and then press the Enter key.

-It is likely that running System Restore will be sufficient and the computer will be able to repair any corrupted files on its own and eventually start up without problems.
+Perhaps running a system restore tool will be enough, and the computer itself will be able to restore all damaged files and eventually start up without problems.

 BOOTMGR is missing Windows 7.
-How to fix this error using the toolkit found on a bootable USB flash drive or Windows disc.
+How to fix this error using the tools located on the bootable USB flash drive or disk with Windows.

-In the event that none of the proposed solution methods helps you, and the bootmgr is missing error still appears when installing from a USB flash drive, try another way to fix the computer.
-At first all steps must be taken from the previous method using boot disk or a flash drive, however, when the first window appears, you must select the “Command Prompt” section instead of “System Restore”.
+If none of the proposed solution methods helps you, and the bootmgr is missing error still appears when installing from a flash drive, try another way to fix your computer.
+At first you will need to do all the steps from the previous method using boot disk or flash drive, however, when the first window appears, you must select the “Command Prompt” section instead of “System Restore”.

-A command line window will open.
-To restore the normal operation of the computer, do the following:
+A command prompt window will open.
+To restore normal operation of your computer, do the following:

-In general, there are quite a few proven methods for fixing the BOOTMGR error.
-For those cases when nothing helps, there is special software that allows you to revive the operation of the operating system.
-Such programs include Bootice, MbrFix and many other utilities similar in property and functionality.
-Keep in mind that it is recommended to use such software only if you have the knowledge, skills and good experience with a PC, because otherwise you can only worsen the situation by provoking new problems.
+In general, there are many proven methods for fixing the BOOTMGR error.
+For those cases when nothing helps, there is special software that allows you to resuscitate the operating system.
+Such programs include Bootice, MbrFix and many other utilities with similar properties and functionality.
+Keep in mind that it is recommended to use such software only if you have knowledge, skills and good experience working on a PC, since otherwise you can only worsen the situation by provoking new problems.

-In addition, pay attention to the state of the computer's hard drive, whether it is displayed in the system BIOS.
-If only some clusters are damaged on the hard drive, then you can always use hard drive recovery programs.
+In addition, pay attention to the state of the computer’s hard drive, whether it is displayed in the system BIOS.
+If only some clusters of the hard drive are damaged, you can always use hard drive recovery programs.
 For example, such utilities include HDD Regenerator.

 However, if the hard drive has serious physical damage and it is not displayed in the BIOS, then the computer should be taken to a specialized service center.
-There, experienced craftsmen will take care of the repair, who will quickly put your computer in order.
+There, the repairs will be carried out by experienced technicians who will quickly get your computer in order.

-When booting the Windows system, you may encounter a "" error that will prevent you from booting to the desktop.
-This error is due to a corrupted bootloader, more specifically the bootmgr file, which cannot boot.
-BOOTMGR - shorthand for Windows Boot Manager, refers to a small fragment software, loaded from the volume's boot code.
-Typically, the BOOTMGR file is read-only and resides in the boot directory of the partition that is set to "active".
-The error can occur in any version of the Windows operating system, starting from Windows XP, 7, 8, 8.1, 10, and the solutions will be almost the same.
+When loading the Windows system, you may encounter a "" error that will prevent you from booting to the desktop.
+This error is due to a damaged bootloader, or more specifically the bootmgr file, which cannot boot.
+BOOTMGR - abbreviation for Windows Boot Manager, refers to a small fragment software, loaded from the volume boot code.
+Typically the BOOTMGR file is read-only and is located in the boot directory of the partition that is set to "active".
+The error can occur in any version of the Windows operating system, starting with Windows XP, 7, 8, 8.1, 10, and the solutions will be almost the same.

 BOOTMGR is missing - Fix error in Windows 10/8.1/7

-The first thing you should do is to extract everything from the system USB devices, including the keyboard and mouse, restart the PC and check for the BOOTMGR is missing error.
-If it doesn’t help, then below we will analyze ways to fix the error.
+The first thing you should do is pull everything out of the system USB devices, including the keyboard and mouse, restart the PC and check for the BOOTMGR is missing error.
+If this does not help, then below we will look at ways to resolve the error.

 1 .
-In some cases, the problem may be in the hard drive itself.
-He may have already worked out his own, or he has bad sectors.
+In some cases, the problem may be with the hard drive itself.
+He may have already done his job, or he has bad sectors.
 In the first case, you will have to replace the disk.
-In the second case, you can check and fix these sectors.
-You need to launch a command line through the WinRE environment and enter the command chkdsk /f /r.
+In the second case, you can check and correct these sectors.
+You need to launch the command line through the WinRE environment and enter the command chkdsk /f /r.

 1. Download priority

-You need to go into the BIOS / UEFI and check that the first boot location is the disk on which the Windows system is installed.
+You need to go into the BIOS/UEFI and check that the first boot space is the disk on which the Windows system is installed.
 Restart your PC or laptop and immediately press the button DEL or F2 to get into BIOS settings.
-Next, you must graph Boot and select there in the first place your hard drive on which Windows.
-Because BIOS versions many parameter name is different, but usually it is " Boot option" or " 1st boot device".
+Next you must count Boot and select there in the first place your hard drive on which Windows is located.
+Because BIOS versions the name of the parameter differs a lot, but usually it is " Boot option" or " 1st Boot Device".
 Below links will help you:

-• . (only you need your own drive)
+• . (only you need your own disk)

-Note: If you can't get into the advanced options, then see the "additional tips 2" method above
+Note: If you cannot get into the additional parameters, then see the “additional tips 2” method above

-IN command line enter the commands in turn, restarting the PC:
+IN command line enter the commands one by one, restarting the PC:

-• bootrec /rebuildbcd- This will restore the BCD functions, restart your PC and check if the error is resolved.
-If not, then enter below command.
+• bootrec /rebuildbcd- This will restore BCD functionality, reboot your PC and check if the error is resolved.
+If not, then enter the command below.

-• bootrec /fixboot- This will fix all boot issues on your system.
+• bootrec/fixboot- This will fix all booting problems on your system.

-It may be that the Windows system itself is not on the C: drive, but on another one, but it will be shown that it is on the C: drive, and when you enter the above commands, you will receive errors.
-In this case, please refer to this Windows guide.<--Там есть ниже видео инструкция.
+It may be that your Windows system itself is located not on the C: drive, but on another one, but it will be shown that it is on the C: drive, and when you enter the above commands, you will receive errors.
+In this case, refer to this guide on Windows.<--Там есть ниже видео инструкция.

 4. Perform a system restore

-Last time Windows users 7 left a lot of feedback about the fact that there is a kind of failure in the process of starting the operating system.
-This failure manifests itself as an error with the following content: "Bootmgr is missing.
-Press Ctrl Alt Del to restart".
+Last time Windows users 7 left a lot of feedback about the fact that a kind of glitch occurs during the startup of the operating system.
+This failure appears as an error with the following content: “Bootmgr is missing.
+Press Ctrl Alt Del to restart."
 The notification indicates that the OS boot file was not found.
-To fix the problem, you need to follow some of the steps we have described below.
+To fix the problem, you need to follow some steps that we have outlined below.

-But first you need to briefly describe the current situation.
-At the moment the computer equipment is turned on, the search for software responsible for loading the operating system is activated on the hard disk (hereinafter referred to as the HDD).
-Sometimes access to this program becomes unfeasible due to its possible damage.
-The bootmgr is missing error can reveal itself due to several reasons:
+But first, you need to briefly describe the current situation.
+At the moment of switching on computer equipment The search for software responsible for loading the operating system is activated on the hard drive (hereinafter referred to as HDD).
+Sometimes access to this program becomes impossible due to its possible corruption.
+The bootmgr is missing error can occur due to several reasons:

 • firstly, a failure in the power supply system;